renpy/renpy/sphinx/source/config.rst

     beginning with an underscore (_).
 These keys are used by Ren'Py, and should not be changed.

+.. var:: config.screen_height = 600

+    The height of the screen.
+Usually set by :func:`gui.init`.

+.. var:: config.screen_width = 800

+    The width of the screen.
+Usually set by :func:`gui.init`.

 .. var:: config.speaking_attribute = None

     If not None, this should be a string giving the name of an image